-Eager to learn and engage in professional development
+Willing to contribute to a community and engage in personal and professional development

-**Please note: Dog Tag does not accept married couples/domestic partners simultaneously due to the intensive nature of the program and maintaining a healthy work/life balance.
+**Please note: Dog Tag does not accept veterans and their spouses and/or caretakers simultaneously due to the intensive nature of the program and our belief in maintaining a healthy work/life balance.

 About the Fellowship Program:

-Dog Tag Inc. (DTI) empowers service-disabled veterans, military spouses, and caregivers to discover personal and professional fulfillment in the civilian world through an innovative business and entrepreneurship fellowship.
+Dog Tag Inc. (DTI) empowers veterans with service-connected disabilities, military spouses, and caregivers to discover personal and professional fulfillment in the civilian world through an innovative business- and entrepreneurship-focused fellowship.

-Our five month program enables Fellows to dip their toe back into education, gain first-hand experience in a real small business, explore a wide-variety of civilian career paths, and acquire soft skills through professional workshops.
-Upon completion of their fellowship, DTI alumni are business ready, competitive, and employable.
+Our five-month program enables fellows to dip their toe back into education, gain first-hand experience in a real small business, explore a wide variety of civilian career paths, and acquire soft skills through professional workshops.
+Fellows spend the five months as a member of a team of individuals, and become part of the greater Dog Tag alumni community upon graduation.
+Upon completion of the fellowship, DTI alumni are business-ready, competitive, and employable.

-Fellows earn a Certificate in Business Administration from Georgetown University’s School of Continuing Studies.
-The curriculum consists of seven courses that are tailored to the small business-focused goals of our fellows.
+Fellows earn a Certificate in Business Administration from Georgetown University.
+The curriculum consists of seven courses that are tailored to the small business-focused interests of our fellows.
 Courses include accounting, management, communication, corporate finance, marketing, business policy, and entrepreneurship.

-Dog Tag Bakery acts as an incubator for the fellowship program, providing Fellows with the unique opportunity to apply classroom learnings in a real-life small business.
-DTI provides experiential learning by enabling participants to gain first-hand experience in operations, staff management, product creation, customer service, finance, budgeting, business development, marketing, and more.
+Dog Tag Bakery acts as an incubator for the fellowship program, providing fellows with the unique opportunity to apply classroom learnings in a real-life small business.
+The bakery provides experiential learning by enabling participants to gain first-hand experience in operations, staff management, product creation, customer service, finance, budgeting, business development, marketing, and more.

 Professional Workshops: "Learning Labs"

 A critical component of the program includes a series of workshops and lectures from entrepreneurs and business leaders.
-These "Learning Labs" are designed to give Fellows the opportunity to explore a wide-variety of civilian career paths and build the soft skills necessary for personal and professional success.
-Facilitators include seasoned entrepreneurs, non-profit leaders, and CEOs representing the full spectrum of private and public sector opportunities.
-They offer their perspective and open their networks to our Fellows, providing invaluable access to mentors.
+These "Learning Labs" are designed to give fellows the opportunity to explore a wide-variety of civilian career paths and build the soft skills necessary for personal and professional success.
+Facilitators include seasoned entrepreneurs, non-profit leaders, and executives representing the full spectrum of private and public sector opportunities.
+They offer their perspectives and open their networks to our fellows, providing invaluable access to mentors.

-All Fellows receive a monthly stipend to help offset various costs associated with participating in the program.
+All fellows receive a monthly stipend to help offset various costs associated with participating in the program.
 Fellows also receive a laptop for use during the program, and all tuition and books are covered under the fellowship so that participants do not need to use their GI Bill or related veteran benefits.
-In doing so, DTI seeks to alleviate any financial barriers to entry for Fellows.
+In doing so, DTI seeks to reduce the financial barriers to entry for participating in our fellowship program.